-Drawing animals is the first step to designing your own fantasy creatures.
-Nature has an amazing variety of solutions, shapes, colours and sizes to solve the challenge of survival.
-You'll find that drawing and studying animals will yield more exciting and unique ideas to your artwork.
+Never mind about illustration trends: learning how to accurately draw animals is the first step to designing your own fantasy creatures.
+Nature offers an amazing variety of solutions, shapes, colours and sizes, all designed to solve the challenge of survival in different way.
+You'll find that drawing and studying animals will provide plenty of inspiration that can be incorporated into your artwork.

 02. Draw through forms